 Peter Neumann – Director

-Peter Neumann is Professor of Security Studies at the Department of War Studies, King’s College London, and serves as Director of the International Centre for the Study of Radicalisation (ICSR, www.icsr.info), which he founded in early 2008.
+Peter Neumann is Professor of Security Studies at the Department of War Studies, King’s College London, and has served as Director of the International Centre for the Study of Radicalisation (ICSR, www.icsr.info) since its foundation in early 2008.

-At the Department of War Studies, Neumann co-directs the MA program in Terrorism, Security and Society, and supervises five PhD students.
-He has taught courses on terrorism, counterterrorism, intelligence, radicalization and counter-radicalization at King’s College London, Georgetown University, Johns Hopkins University, and Sciences Po (Lyon).
+At the Department of War Studies, Neumann co-directs the MA program in Terrorism, Security and Society, and currently supervises four PhD students.
+He has taught courses on terrorism, counterterrorism, intelligence, radicalization and counter-radicalization at King’s College London and Sciences Po (Lyon), and continues to serve as Adjunct Faculty at Georgetown University and Johns Hopkins University, both in Washington DC.

 Having studied in Berlin, Belfast and London, Neumann holds an MA in Political Science from the Free University of Berlin (Dipl.-Pol.), and a PhD in War Studies from King’s College London.
 Before becoming an academic, he worked as a radio journalist in Germany.

-- “Suspects into Collaborators”, London Review of Books, 3 April 2014
+- “Suspects into Collaborators”, London Review of Books, 3 April 2014.
+Available here.

 - ‘Why Nobody Saw 9/11 Coming’, New York Times, 27 March 2004.
 Available here.